 Scientific Research on the Effect of Marijuana on Teen Brains

 Scientific research has found that the human brain isn’t fully developed until a human reaches their mid-20s, which means that, until then, perfect judgment isn’t a teenager’s strong suit.
-The rational part of a young person’s brain is not completely formed until around age 25, which makes adolescents especially susceptible and sensitive to drug exposure, according to American Addiction Centers.
+The rational part of a young person’s brain is not completely formed until around age 25, which makes adolescents especially susceptible and sensitive to drug exposure.

 In truth, for an adult, an occasional joint probably won’t be disastrous.
 For a teenager, however, repeated use can set the stage for lifelong mental and physical health challenges.
 Here are some short-and long-term effects a teen could potentially experience from the regular use of recreational marijuana.

 Marijuana impacts the structure and function of a teen’s brain